-. a.b.o c cyo.g.co.
+. a.a.e e e ye. g.ee.
 Synergies with the Expanded WQMP Synergy Comments Using RBAs (EAHCP BioMP) to help identify toxic WQ impairments.
 RBAs will be included in the BioMP as a first screening of WQ impairments in the springs' systems.
 Using WQ data from BioMP to measure nutrient impairments, such as SRP Modify method detection limit (MDL) for SRP from 50 ug/L to at least 5 ug/L. Analyzing data from WQMP, BioMP, EAA Well Sampling & CRP, collectively.
 No comment.